Doner kebab: History

 In the Ottoman Empire, at least as far back as the 17th century, stacks of seasoned sliced meat were cooked on a horizontal rotisserie, similar to the cağ kebab.
 The vertical rotisserie was introduced no later than the mid-19th century.
-The town of Bursa, in modern-day Turkey, is often considered the birthplace of the vertically roasted döner kebab.
-According to Yavuz İskenderoğlu, his grandfather İskender Efendi as a child in 1850s Bursa had the idea of roasting the lamb at his father's restaurant vertically rather than horizontally; it was a success, and some years later became known as döner kebap.
+The town of Bursa, in modern-day Turkey, is often considered the birthplace of the vertically roasted doner kebab.
+According to Yavuz İskenderoğlu, his grandfather İskender Efendi as a child in 1850s Bursa had the idea of roasting the lamb at his father's restaurant vertically rather than horizontally; it was a success, and some years later became known as doner kebap.
 However, he may have been preceded by Hamdi Usta from Kastamonu around 1830.

 A version popular in the Arab world became known as shawarma.
-By at least the 1930s it had been brought overseas, and was sold in restaurants in Mexico by Lebanese immigrants.
-Doner kebab likely arrived in Greece in the 1920s with the population exchange between Greece and Turkey, later transforming into gyros.
+By at least the 1930s, it had been brought overseas, and was sold in restaurants in Mexico by Lebanese immigrants.
+The Greek variation was likely brought to Greece proper by Greek refugees in the 1920s, due to the population exchange between Greece and Turkey, later transforming into gyros.

-It was not until a century after its invention that döner kebab was introduced and popularized in Istanbul, most famously by Beyti Güler.
-His restaurant, first opened in 1945, was soon discovered by journalists and began serving döner and other kebab dishes to kings, prime ministers, film stars and celebrities.
+It was not until a century after its invention that doner kebab was introduced and popularized in Istanbul, most famously by Beyti Güler.
+His restaurant, first opened in 1945, was soon discovered by journalists and began serving doner and other kebab dishes to kings, prime ministers, film stars and celebrities.
 It has been sold in sandwich form in Istanbul since at least the mid-1960s.

-The döner kebab and its derivatives served in a sandwich form as "fast food" came to worldwide prominence in the mid to late 20th century.
-The first doner kebab shop in London opened in 1966 and they were a familiar sight in provincial cities by the late 1970s, while gyros was already popular in Greece and New York City in 1971.
+The doner kebab and its derivatives served in a sandwich form as "fast food" came to worldwide prominence in the mid- to late 20th century.
+The first doner kebab shop in London opened in 1966 and such shops were a familiar sight in provincial cities by the late 1970s.
+Gyros was already popular in Greece and New York City in 1971.
 A Greek-Canadian variation, the donair, was introduced in 1972, eventually becoming the official food of Halifax, and spreading across the country.
 By the 1960s, the taco al pastor in Mexico had evolved from the shawarma.

-In Germany, the döner kebab was popularized by Turkish guest workers in Berlin in the early 1970s.
-The dish developed there from its original form into a distinctive style of sandwich with abundant salad, vegetables, and sauces, sold in large portions at affordable prices, that would soon become one of the top-selling fast food and street food dishes in Germany and much of Europe, and popular around the world.
+In Germany, the doner kebab was popularized by Turkish guest workers in Berlin in the early 1970s.
+The dish developed there from its original form into a distinctive style of sandwich with abundant salad, vegetables, and sauces, sold in large portions at affordable prices.
+It would soon become one of the top-selling fast food and street food dishes in Germany and much of Europe, and popular around the world.